hypergonial/hikari-arc/docs/guides/typing.md

 ## Type aliases

 Complex types can quickly get very verbose to type hint.
-For example, let's imagine we have a `list` of `dict`s that each contain a `set` of `int`s.
+For example, let's imagine you have a `list` of `dict`s that each contain a `set` of `int`s.

 The type for that would be `list[dict[str, set[int]]]`.
-Let's say we want to define a function that performs operations on this data:
+Let's say you want to define a function that performs operations on this data:

 ```py
 def do_stuff(data: list[dict[str, set[int]]]) -> list[dict[str, set[int]]]: